munificent/craftinginterpreters/book/classes.md

 We can't simply see if the name of the LoxFunction is "init" because the user could have defined a *function* with that name.
 In that case, there *is* no `this` to return.
-Instead, we'll directly store whether the LoxFunction represents an initializer method.
-That means we need to go back and fix the few places where we create a LoxFunction:
+To avoid *that* weird edge case, we'll directly store whether the LoxFunction represents an initializer method.
+That means we need to go back and fix the few places where we create LoxFunctions:

 ^code construct-function (1 before, 1 after)

-For actual functions, `isInitializer` is always false.
-For methods, we check the
+For actual function declarations, `isInitializer` is always false.
+For methods, we check the name:
-name:

 ^code interpreter-method-initializer (1 before, 1 after)